 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities.

-On October 11, 2022, the Company's Board of Directors approved a share repurchase program (the "2022 Stock Repurchase Plan") under which the Company is authorized to repurchase up to \$20.0 million of shares of our common stock.
-The 2022 Stock Repurchase Plan will terminate on March 28, 2024, may be modified, suspended or discontinued at any time, and does not obligate the Company to acquire any particular number of shares.
-As of June 28, 2023, \$1.9 million remained available for repurchases under the 2022 Stock Repurchase Plan of which the entire balance has been completed subsequent to period end.
+On October 11, 2022, the Company's Board of Directors approved a share repurchase program (the "2022 Stock Repurchase Plan") under which the Company was authorized to repurchase up to \$20.0 million of shares of our common stock through March 28, 2024.
+The 2022 Stock Repurchase Plan commenced on January 9, 2023, and was completed on July 12, 2023.

-Under the 2022 Stock Repurchase Plan, the Company is permitted to repurchase its common stock from time to time, in amounts and at prices that the Company deemed appropriate, subject to market conditions and other considerations.
-The Company's repurchases will be executed using open market purchases, including pursuant to Rule 10b5-1 trading plans, and/or through privately negotiated transactions.
+Under the 2022 Stock Repurchase Plan, the Company was permitted to repurchase its common stock from time to time, in amounts and at prices that the Company deemed appropriate, subject to market conditions and other considerations.
+Pursuant to the 2022 Stock Repurchase Plan, the Company was authorized to effect repurchases using open market purchases, including pursuant to Rule 10b5-1 trading plans, and/or through privately negotiated transactions.